Find out about possible symptoms of thyroid cancer and when to see your doctor.

 Sore throats are very common and could be due to infection.
 But check with your doctor if you:

 - have had a sore throat for more than 3 weeks

 - you have difficulty swallowing and this is not getting better

 Medullary thyroid cancer can cause unusual symptoms.
 You might have frequent loose bowel movements or go red in the face (flushing).
 These are caused by too much of the hormone calcitonin, made by the medullary thyroid cancer cells.

-The earlier a cancer is picked up, the easier it’s to treat, and the more likely the treatment is successful.
+The earlier a cancer is picked up, the easier it is to treat, and the more likely the treatment is to be successful.
 So it’s important that you go to your GP as soon as possible if you notice worrying symptoms.
 These include: